Doctor insights on:

 So Many Causes: There are a number of potential causes of hives (urticaria) which include: viral infections, parasitic infections, IgE-mediated allergic reactions like bee stings, medication allergy, latex allergy, food allergy, transfusion reactions, and contact reactions.
 Some meds/products can induce hives like narcotics, radiocontrast media, muscle relaxants, stinging nettle, physical stimuli, and foods. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - How long does hives last from an allergic reaction?

-- Does herpes cause hives?
+- Does alcohol cause hives?

-- Does curry cause hives?
+- How does hypothyroidism cause hives?